tiliv/antibody/README.md

 This code is licensed under the Hippocratic License 3.0 - BDS-MEDIA-SUP-SV [https://firstdonoharm.dev/version/3/0/bds-media-sup-sv.html](https://firstdonoharm.dev/version/3/0/bds-media-sup-sv.html).

 You may reproduce this code, text and license, only if you attribute yourself as the author.

-## Fort Collins Civic Node: ANTIBODY

-We are the People.
-The corporations are not.